 Tami Hill-Washington, Ed.M.

-Tami Hill-Washington, Ed.M. serves as Vice President of Partner Impact at Turnaround for Children.
+Tami Hill-Washington, Ed.M. serves as Vice President of Equitable Systems Initiatives at Turnaround for Children.
 She is a big-picture systems thinker who focuses on building the capacity of senior-level leaders to actualize effective change management strategies for adaptive challenges.
 She thrives in collaborative work environments that focus on building equitable and inclusive outcomes.

 In her current role, she works closely with Turnaround’s CEO to strategize and execute a multi-year plan that drives towards optimizing organizational culture; aligns the organization’s practices and policies to diversity and inclusion goals; leads the learning and development of staff’s knowledge of diversity, equity and inclusion content and leadership practices; and monitors progress through staff experience surveys aligned to diversity and inclusion goals.
 Additionally, she is responsible for leading cross-functional project teams to develop asynchronous products and tools and the dissemination of these resources to school partners.
 She also manages regional relationships with school district partners and is responsible for building effective programming to build a school team’s capacity to promote positive development and learning outcomes for students using an integrated approach to actualize whole-child purposes.